colinyjchung/darkdragons/content/post/ingrid-and-warwick.md

 The Snack Club visit the blacksmith and this guy hasn't slept in days.
 He's got horseshoes, rabbit's feet and clovers  all over his wall.
 He says he's been freaking out about weird presents and letters left on his doorstep.
 He thinks fairies are tormenting him for some reason.
 He shows Selina some of these letters.
 They're love letters.
 Warwick the blacksmith can't read and that's why he thinks it's magic or something.
 The Snack Club agree to help him figure this out.

 The next morning, Ingrid reveals to the Snack Club that the black fruits have healing properties, but can be addictive.
 And then, they travel to Vivian's house in the woods.
-There's a pond there and nixes approach The Snack Club and extort them to throw their weapons into the pond or the witch will turn them into shrubbery.
+There's a pond there and nixies approach The Snack Club and extort them to throw their weapons into the pond or the witch will turn them into shrubbery.
 Fortunately, the Snack Club has Ingrid with them and Ingrid tells them the nixies are idiots and to ignore them.
 Vivian comes out to greet her friend.
 The Snack Club discover that Vivian is just an old woman who has decided to retire to his own little house in the woods.
 She's too old to care about dumb rumors that she's a witch, and also doesn't care to clear them either so she can be left alone.
 Vivian tells the Snack Club about some tree sap that's highly poisonous and could help them with the dragon.
 She also tells them about how three dwarf brothers, who used to visit her a lot, last came by and bragged about finding a hoard of gold in their mine.
 They haven't been seen since.
 The Snack Club thinks it's the Dragon.

 The Snack Club head over to the Fauns' Grove to get the sap.
 On the way, they're pranked by tiny invisible sprites.
 Raw Skull slaps at one of them that's tickling him.
 The sprite curses Raw Skull and now he has donkey ears.
 So now we have a wildling with donkey ears and a hedge wizard with a tail.